Lunartyx/PortainerKubernetes/README.md

 > Platform: Linux<br />
 > Type: Swarm<br />

-As the docker compose file i used ./images/compose/nginx_reverse_proxy_manager.docker-compose
+As the docker compose file i used [this image](./images/compose/nginx_reverse_proxy_manager.docker-compose)

+After you deployed it you need to go to services in the portainer menu.
+There you go over to you nginx service and scroll down to mounts.

+Change the type of those mounts to "Volume" and for the target "/data" you choose your data volume.
+As well with the lets encrypt target change this one to your certs volume.

+Finally scroll up and click apply changes.

+## NGINX Load Balancer

+## NodeJS Web-Server

+## NodeJS